Talch87/kodo/README.md

 You have a Claude Code Max subscription.
 You can't use it while you sleep.

-kodo lets you point that subscription at a goal, go to bed, and wake up to working code that's been independently tested and reviewed.
+kodo lets you set a goal, go to bed, and wake up to working code that's been independently tested and reviewed.
 The orchestrator (Gemini Flash, fractions of a cent) directs your subscription-covered Claude Code agents through multiple work cycles with built-in QA.

 <table>
 <tr><td nowrap>🌙 <strong>Overnight runs</strong></td><td>Set a goal, leave it running for hours.
 Cycles checkpoint progress automatically.</td></tr>